 - The “Dissolution Rate*” for civil partners in 2016 was 46 for women and 19 for men.
 In other words, women in civil partnerships are 2.4 times more likely to get end their civil partnerships than men.

 - In comparison, the “divorce rate” for opposite sex couples was 9 per 1,000 in that same year.
 Women in civil partnerships have a dissolution rate which is more than four times greater than the divorce rate for opposite sex married couples.

 If this blog was of interest, you can read my earlier article: Who Divorces Whom, And Why?
 The Behaviours of Women and Men in Divorce.

 *Persons dissolving a civil partnership per 1,000 civil partnered male/female population aged 16 and over.

 All data sourced from the Office of National Statistics releases “Divorces in England & Wales, 2016” and Civil partnerships in England and Wales: 2017.
-At the time of posting, these were the most up to date sources of statistics available from the ONS.Get Expert Advice You can call us on 01908 904064 or email: email@example.com for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
-Copyright 2013-2018 Rainscourt Law LLP.
+At the time of posting, these were the most up to date sources of statistics available from the ONS.Get Expert Advice You can contact us for confidential family law advice.
+We offer free, no obligation, telephone consultations for qualifying individuals.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.